CBLUEbenchmark/CBLUE/README.md

 #### Commit results

-Compressing `RESULT_OUTPUT_DIR` as `.zip` file and commiting the file, you will get the score of evaluation on these biomedical NLU tasks, and your ranking!
+Compressing `RESULT_OUTPUT_DIR` as `.zip` file and committing the file, you will get the score of evaluation on these biomedical NLU tasks, and your ranking!
 [Commit your results!](https://tianchi.aliyun.com/dataset/dataDetail?dataId=95414)

 ![commit](resources/img/commit.png)